braycarlson/dasc/cancer/README.md

 ## Pancreatic Cancer

 This is a data science project from my DASC 4850: Introduction to Data Science and Analytics in Python I class.
 I chose to use a dataset on pancreatic cancer using a `XGBClassifier`.
+You can view the code and output by opening the `cancer.ipynb` notebook on GitHub.

 ## Prerequisites